-21 Approved by the Governor June 4, 2009.

-22 Filed in Office Secretary of State June 4, 2009.
-23
+- This act shall take effect upon becoming a law and shall first apply to assessments in 2009. - 20 Approved by the Governor June 4, 2009. - 21 Filed in Office Secretary of State June 4, 2009. - 22 Ch.

-Ch.
 2009-121 LAWS OF FLORIDA Ch.
 2009-121

+This law applies to the administrative review of assessments beginning with 2009 assessments.

-valuations are presented later in this training module.
+Procedural steps for implementing this legislation for administrative reviews of just valuations are presented later in this training module.